tuanlanvidai/TailoredLeatherShop/README.md

 ## 🖼 Screenshots & Pages Overview

-> 💡 You can upload screenshots to the `screenshots/` folder and update the image paths below.

 ### 🏠 Home Page

 Displays featured leather products grouped by category.
 Open for all visitors.